MicrosoftDocs/azure-reference-other/studio-module-reference/cross-validate-model.md

 ## Module overview

-This article describes how to use the **Cross-Validate Model** module in Azure Machine Learning Studio (classic). *Cross-validation* is an important technique often used in machine learning to assess both the variability of a dataset and the reliability of any model trained using that data.
+This article describes how to use the **Cross-Validate Model** module in Machine Learning Studio (classic). *Cross-validation* is an important technique often used in machine learning to assess both the variability of a dataset and the reliability of any model trained using that data.

 The **Cross-Validate Model** module takes as input a labeled dataset, together with an untrained classification or regression model.
 It divides the dataset into some number of subsets (*folds*), builds a model on each fold, and then returns a set of accuracy statistics for each fold.
 By comparing the accuracy statistics for all the folds, you can interpret the quality of the data set and understand whether the model is susceptible to variations in the data.